Deep-Symmetry/beat-link-trigger/CONTRIBUTING.md

 ## Getting started

-Before you can start contributing to Beat Link Trigger, you'll need to set up your environment first.
+Before you can start contributing to Beat Link Trigger, you'll need to set up your environment.
 Fork and clone the repo and install [Clojure][clojure] (for compiling and running the code) and [Leiningen](https://leiningen.org) (to manage the project dependencies and builds).
-Both of these rely on having a working Java runtime;
-if the mechanism you used to install them did not automatically include one, I recommend installing a current version of the [OpenJDK](http://openjdk.java.net).
+Both of these rely on having a working Java runtime; if the mechanism you used to install them did not automatically include one, I recommend installing a current version of the [OpenJDK](http://openjdk.java.net).

+> Starting with version 0.5.3, you also need to have
+> [Antora](https://antora.org) installed because it is used to build the
+> embedded copy of the User Guide when building and running from source.
+> If you are impatient to get started without doing that, you can
+> temporarily comment out the section of `project.clj` that does this.
+> Add a semicolon to the `:prep-tasks` line so that it looks like this:
+>
+>  `  :prep-tasks [ ; ["shell" "antora" "doc/embedded.yml"]`
+>
+> But keep in mind that if you do this, the built-in user guide will
+> not work, and you will not be able to create a release-worthy build
+> until you install Antora and restore the line to its un-commented
+> state.

 Once you have those in place, you can run BLT from source by opening a terminal window inside your clone of the project, and typing `lein